spliceydice/dicey/README.md

 A bot that adds fun and makes conversations more interesting on Slack!
 <img width="850" height="337" alt="image" src="https://github.com/user-attachments/assets/a171c7ba-f0d9-42aa-b9bc-8155fa8fce04" />

-https://streamable.com/n7d71h - open the link to view a demo
+https://hackclub.slack.com/archives/C0BKQHL6LNT - open the link to access a channel to try commands.

 Commands: